abhiTronix/vidgear/docs/contribution/PR.md

 ### Formatting & Linting

-For formatting and linting, following tools are used:
+For formatting and linting, following libraries are used:

 * **Flake8:** You must run [`flake8`](https://flake8.pycqa.org/en/latest/manpage.html) linting for checking the code base against the coding style (PEP8), programming errors and other cyclomatic complexity: